 There are many home remedies for hemorrhoids from banana peel and blackstrap molasses to rutabaga and witch hazel.
 We also share the pros and cons of Vicks!”

 A slight favor, please.
 Because Google has made it very difficult for people to find our content, we would be ever so grateful if you would pass our articles on to friends and family.
-Let’s be honest, talking about bidets is not something most people consider.
+Let’s be honest, talking about bidets for hemorrhoids is not something most people consider.
 But we would bet some of your acquaintances might appreciate this article.
 While you are at it, please encourage them to subscribe to our newsletter at this link.
 Thank you for supporting our work.

 Citations